max9001/temp_workspace/README.md

+# Connect Pi to WiFi Using a Computer Running Ubuntu
+- Needs:

+  - Pi

+  - Ethernet / Adapter

+  - WiFi Connection on a Computer Running Ubuntu

+## Connect Computer to WiFi

+- For `Student` WiFi at Saddleback Campus

+  - Security: `WPA & WPA2 Enterprise`

+  - Authentication: `Protected EAP (PEAP)`

+  - Check `No CA certificate is required`

+  - PEAP version: `Automatic`

+  - Inner authentication: `MSCHAPv2`

+  - Username/Password: Your email/password

 # ROS 2 Foxy Subscriber and Publisher (Python)

 So far, these notes go through creating a publisher.
 I left lots of comments in temp_workspace/src/talker/talker/main.py so you can hopefully understand what's going on. the tutorial also shows how to make a subscriber which I plan to do once I get this publisher working.